konflux-ci/architecture/ADR/0028-component-dependencies.md

 * PR Groups are scoped to Component repos under a single Application.
 Even if PRs across different applications share the same **source branch name**, they shouldn't be considered part of the same PR Group.
-* For example, if the source branch name for a PR is `my-feature/change-1`, then the PR Group name should be interpreted as `my-feature`.
+* For example, if the source branch name for a PR is `my-feature@change-1`, then the PR Group name should be interpreted as `my-feature`.
-* A source branch name with no slashes is the degenerate case.
+* A source branch name with no `@` is the degenerate case.
 For example, if the source branch name for a PR is `my-feature`, then the PR Group name should be interpreted as `my-feature`.
 * Since all PRs have a source branch name, all PRs are trivially members of a PR Group.